FrameworkComputer/Framework-Laptop-12/README.md

 skins, cases, and other accessories.
 We're excited to see what you do with it!

 ## Mainboard

-This folder contains interface documentation to enable Mainboard re-use.
+This folder contains interface and CAD documentation to enable Mainboard re-use.

 ## Input Cover